markhenrick/markhenrick.github.io/_posts/2020-11-03-binpacking.md

 | -                 | -              | `pfrd` (percentage free random distribution) |
 | -                 | -              | `rand` (random)                              |

-I wrote a [little utility](https://github.com/markhenrick/binpackingsim) to simulate the different stategies of Unraid and mergerfs.
+I wrote a [little utility](https://github.com/markhenrick/binpackingsim) to simulate the different strategies of Unraid and mergerfs.
 Its main flaw is that it does not test the path-preservation feature of mergerfs, since it simulates all the files being dropped in the same directory.

 I tested it using the scenario of storing 4GB files into drives with sizes (1, 4, 4, 2)TB, until they're full.
 The key thing I was looking for in these plots is the separation of the lines.
 In many strategies the orange and green, and red and blue, lines follow almost the same trajectory, meaning that files are being alternatively assigned between the two during some periods, which would manifest as a fragmented TV show.